joraojr/gscholar-review-filter/README.md

 ## Monitoring

-Sometimes a Captcha shows up.
+Sometimes a Captcha shows up on the browser.
 It needs to be fixed manually.
 When it occurs, the following message will pop up on the terminal:

 * ``Captcha found!
 You need to fill it on browser to continue.
 Go to the terminal and type 'y' when the Captcha be solved``